linkerd/linkerd2/doc/proxy-fundamentals.md

 than forwarding raw TCP traffic at the transport layer.
 This protocol awareness unlocks functionality such as intelligent load balancing, protocol-level telemetry, and routing.

+> **Why is it important for a proxy to operate at the application layer, rather
+> than at the transport layer?**
+> A number of Linkerd 2's primary features inherently require a protocol-aware
+> proxy.
+For example:
+> + **Request/response telemetry**: In order to expose telemetry information
+>   about protocol level concepts (such as HTTP requests and responses, HTTP
+>   status codes, gRPC status codes, et cetera), the proxy must --- by
+>   definition --- be aware of these application layer protocol concepts.
+> + **Latency-aware load balancing**: Similarly, for the proxy to use load
+>   balancing algorithms that incorporate latency data, it must be aware of
+>   protocol-level requests and responses so that latencies can be measured.
+> + **Retries**: In order to determine whether requests can be retried, we
+>   need to be aware of protocol-level failure semantics.
+For example, some
+>   HTTP verbs are safe to retry, while others are not.

+### How it Works

 There are essentially two ways for a proxy to be made protocol-aware: either it can be configured with some prior knowledge describing what protocols to expect